 She is the author of the modern relationship survival manual Should I Stay or Should I Go: Surviving a Relationship With a Narcissist (Post Hill Press) She is also the author of You Are WHY You Eat: Change Your Food Attitude, Change Your Life, as well as the author of numerous peer reviewed journal articles, book chapters and conference papers.
 In September 2019, her overview book on narcissism in our world, our hearts, homes, and workplaces entitled DON’T YOU KNOW WHO I AM?
 How to Stay Sane in an Era of Narcissism, Entitlement and Incivility will be released.

 Dr. Ramani received her B.S. in Psychology from the University of Connecticut, and her MA and Ph.D. degrees in Clinical Psychology from UCLA.

-Dr. Ramani is also involved in national governance in the field of psychology and has served as the chair of the Committee on Socioeconomic Status at the American Psychological Association and is presently a member of the Advisory Board of the Minority Fellowship Program of the American Psychological Association.
+Dr. Ramani is also involved in national governance in the field of psychology and has served as the chair of the Committee on Socioeconomic Status at the American Psychological Association and is presently chair of the Advisory Board of the Minority Fellowship Program of the American Psychological Association.

 - B.S. (magna cum laude), University of Connecticut, Psychology

 - M.A., University of California, Los Angeles, Psychology

 - Ph.D., University of California, Los Angeles, Clinical Psychology (Minor: Health Psychology)

 - Pre-doctoral Internship, UCLA Department of Psychiatry, Resnick Neuropsychiatric Hospital

 - Clinical Licensure, State of California – Psychologist